trampgeek/moodle-qtype_coderunner/ReadmeScratchpadUi.md

 {{ SCRATCHPAD_CODE }}
 ```

-Three UI parameters are of particular importance when writing wrappers:
+Four UI parameters are of particular importance when writing wrappers:

 - `wrapper_src` sets the location of the wrapper code.
 - `run_lang` sets the language the Sandbox Webservice uses to run code when the **Run Button** is pressed.
 - `output_display_mode` controls how run output is displayed, see below.
+- `escape` will escape (JSON escape with `"` removed from start and end) `ANSWER_CODE` and `SCRATCHPAD_CODE` before insertion into wrapper.
+Useful when inserting code into a string.
+NOTE: _single quotes `'` are NOT escaped._

 There are three modes of displaying program run output, set by `output_display_mode`:
   - `text`: Display the output as text, html escaped. **(default)**